paucarre/linguamechanica/README.md

 See the [docker documentation](docker/README.md) to setup a docker.
 Note that the way Docker is approached for `Linugua Mechanica` is to set up a docker image with a mapped local home folder.
+Dockerization of the project is Work In Progress.

 # References